-Mr. David Wirt, M.Ed., LPCC-S is a clinical counselor with The Ohio State University’s Counseling and Consultation Service.
-David has worked for Ohio State since 2011 both at the main campus of Ohio State, and at Ohio State’s regional campus in Newark, Ohio providing mental health services to our students.
+Dr David Wirt, MEd, LPCC-S is a clinical counselor with The Ohio State University’s Counseling and Consultation Service.
+David has worked for Ohio State since 2011 both at the Columbus campus of Ohio State and at Ohio State’s regional campus in Newark, Ohio providing mental health services to our students.
 Prior to joining Ohio State, David worked for community mental health services and in private practice in Columbus, Ohio.
-In January 2019, David became the first embedded counselor to work at the College of Food, Agricultural, and Environmental Sciences at Ohio State.
+In January 2019, David became the first embedded counselor to work at the College of Food, Agricultural and Environmental Sciences at Ohio State.
 David holds a Bachelor of Science in Psychology from The Ohio State University and a Master of Science in Education with completion in the program for Clinical Counseling from The University of Dayton.

 More panelists to be announced soon...

 Maria Scaccia, Undergraduate Intern, Byrd Polar and Climate Research Center

 The Byrd Polar and Climate Research Center participated in a nationwide event designed to identify climate solutions by 2030.
 Three panelists from Ohio discussed various challenges in the state as they pertain to climate change, environmental justice and renewable energy.
 Panelists included Dr Bryan Mark, Dr Mark Shanahan and Ann Baughman.